-Several forces in the decomposition in Table 9 point in the opposite direction (i.e. to a stricter lockdown): the fact that income was lower and telework did not exist (Columns 3 and 4), that testing was not available (Column 8), and that it would take much longer to develop a vaccine (column 9).
+Several forces in the decomposition in Table 9 point in the opposite direction (i.e., to a stricter lockdown): the fact that income was lower and telework did not exist (Columns 3 and 4), that testing was not available (Column 8), and that it would take much longer to develop a vaccine (column 9).
 That lower income and no ability to telework lead to a stricter lockdown may seem puzzling.
 The reason is that these features lead people to engage in less voluntary protective behavior and hence a stricter government mandated lockdown is needed.

-Policy is only much stricter during Covid if measured as the gap to what people would be doing in the no-policy world.
+Policy is only much stricter during Covid if measured as the gap to what people would be doing in the no-lockdown world.
 Another perspective is to compare behavior in the optimal policy world with what people were doing before the arrival of the disease.
-By this metric, the optimal policies are actually quite similar for the two pandemics.
-Relative to a no-disease world, time at home increases by 22.4 hours for the young and 5.2 for the old under Covid, compared to 22.9 and 3.8 under the Spanish flu, which is not vastly different.
+By this metric, the optimal policies are more similar for the two pandemics.
+Relative to a no-disease world, time at home increases by 22.6 hours for the young and 5.3 for the old under Covid, compared to 20 and 4.4 under the Spanish flu, which is not vastly different.
 This is also visible when we apply the thought experiment from Section 5.
-Consider individuals not yet aware of the Spanish flu and adjust their behavior according to the average first year taxes to recalculate R_0 .
-This reduces R_0 from its normal level of 1.8 (2.7) down to 0.9 (1.36) in the summer (winter).
-Thus, even though tax rates are different, their impact on R_0 is quite similar in the two pandemics.
+Consider individuals not yet aware of the Spanish flu and adjust their behavior according to the average first year taxes to recalculate $R_0$ .
+This reduces $R_0$ from its normal level of 1.8 (2.7) down to 1 (1.59) in the summer (winter).
+Thus, even though tax rates are different, their impact on $R_0$ is quite similar in the two pandemics.